-Alzheimer’s disease typically progresses slowly in three general stages — mild (early stage), moderate (middle stage), and severe (late stage).
-Since Alzheimer’s affects people in different ways, each person will experience symptoms — or progress through Alzheimer's stages — differently.
+Alzheimer’s disease typically progresses slowly in three stages: early, middle and late (sometimes referred to as mild, moderate and severe in a medical context).
+Since Alzheimer’s affects people in different ways, each person may experience dementia symptoms — or progress through the stages — differently.

 Overview of disease progression